brennan-macaig/Utils/Networking.md

 ### <a name="about"></a>About

 This file is the brainchild of Zach, Brennan, Sean and Justin.
-If you wish to edit this page, creat a github account and make a pull request.
+If you wish to edit this page, create a github account and make a pull request.
 This page is made in Markdown - [you can learn that here.](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)

 ### <a name="chapter1"></a>Chapter 1